 It can take time to get used to using a CPAP device.
 The first few nights of CPAP therapy are often the hardest.
 You may not sleep well at the start of treatment.

-If you are having problems, you may tempte not to use CPAP for the whole night.
-But, you will get used to it more quickly if you use the machine for the entire night.
+If you are having problems, you may be tempted not to use CPAP for the whole night.
+This is normal.
+After a few nights, you will get used to it and may be able to wear the machine for the entire night.
+If not, contact your therapist for some advice or book a follow up.

 When using CPAP for the first time, you may have: